CONFLICT MINERALS POLICY

 • collaborate with its suppliers and others on industry-wide solutions to enable products that are conflict free; and

-• not continue to source any product from a supplier that contains 3TG if Telit is unable to determines the 3TG is not conflict free and the supplier fails to implement reasonable steps to transition to conflict free sources.
+• not continue to source any product from a supplier that contains 3TG if Telit Cinterion is unable to determines the 3TG is not conflict free and the supplier fails to implement reasonable steps to transition to conflict free sources.

-Telit expects its suppliers to:
+Telit Cinterion expects its suppliers to:

 • undertake reasonable due diligence within their supply chain to determine the origin of 3TG